rancher/rke2/docs/install/methods.md

 #### Installation

 The install process defaults to tarball and the latest RKE2 version and no other qualifiers are necessary.
 However, if you want specify a version, you should set the `INSTALL_RKE2_CHANNEL` environment variable.
-An examplr below:
+An example below:

 ```bash
 INSTALL_RKE2_CHANNEL=latest ./install.sh